mpchadwick/mpchadwick.github.io/_posts/2018-02-01-checking-ssl-tls-version-support-of-remote-host-from-command-line.md

 $ nmap --script ssl-enum-ciphers -p 443 www.example.com
 ```

-nmap's `ssl-enum-ciphers` script will not only check SSL / TLS version support for all version (TLS 1.0, TLS 1.1, and TLS 1.2) in one go, but will also check cipher support for each version including giving providing a grade.
+nmap's `ssl-enum-ciphers` script will not only check SSL / TLS version support for all versions (TLS 1.0, TLS 1.1, and TLS 1.2) in one go, but will also check cipher support for each version including giving providing a grade.
 Here's what we see for www.google.com...

 ```
 $ nmap --script ssl-enum-ciphers -p 443 www.google.com